-The data we collect provides information on the base salaries of staff in the Public Service and shows us wage growth by sector.
+Base salaries of staff in the Public Service and wage growth by sector.

 Annual salary in the Public Service

 The collection of Public Service workforce data provides information on the base salaries of staff in the Public Service as at 30 June each year.
-In 2024, the average (mean) annual salary was $101,700 an increase of 4.6% from the previous year.
-This is the first time the Public Service average salary has exceeded $100,000.
+In 2025, the average (mean) annual salary was $103,300, an increase of 1.6% from the previous year.
+This annual increase is lower than in recent years, particularly compared to the last two years when salary growth was driven by the 2022 Public Sector Pay Adjustment.
+This year is also the equal lowest annual increase, along with 2010, since records began in 2000.

-Private sector average earnings increased at a lower rate (4.0%) over the same period — calculated using average ordinary time hourly earnings for the private sector from Stats NZ’s Quarterly Employment Survey – to an equivalent average salary of approximately $81,900 per annum.
+Private sector average earnings increased by 4.6% over the same period — calculated using average ordinary time hourly earnings for the private sector from Stats NZ’s Quarterly Employment Survey – to an equivalent average salary of approximately $85,700 per annum.
 We note that some of the difference in average salary between the Public Service and private sector is attributable to differing skills, and occupational mix between the sectors.
-For example, 2018 Stats NZ Census results show that Public Service employees are more qualified on average than those in the private sector.
+For example, 2025 Public Service Census results show that Public Service employees are more qualified on average than the overall New Zealand workforce.

-The annual Public Service Workforce Data salary movement is affected by:
+The annual Public Service Workforce Data base salary movement is affected by:

 - changes in the occupational composition of the workforce